bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 The overall goal was to have workers that do the actual logging to the database, an unbounded concurrent queue and a flush operation which the application can call to ensure all pending logs have been inserted.
 Now, for the unbounded queue, it has its advantages, particularly high-througput but it also has it's disadvantages in that slow consumers will lead to huge (undesirable) build-up.
 I also wanted to avoid using mutex or external modules for this so my only option for a concurrent queue with the features I required was to use Go's channels.

-Without further ado, here's the code. `newOutWrapperConc` (I should get better at naming stuff), can wrap any `io.Writer`.
-The size of the 'queue', ie the buffer size of the channel and the number of workers are set using the `bufSize` and `logWorkers` parameters respectively.
+Without further ado, here's the code. *newOutWrapperConc* (I should get better at naming stuff), can wrap any io.Writer.
+The size of the 'queue', ie the buffer size of the channel and the number of workers are set using the 'bufSize' and 'logWorkers' parameters respectively.

 ```go
 func newOutWrapperConc(out io.Writer, bufSize, logWorkers int) *customOutConc {